Gradient Alignment in Physics-informed Neural Networks: A Second-Order Optimization Perspective: Experiments

 For model training, we use mini-batch gradient descent with the Adam optimizer \cite{kingma2014adam}, which has become the de facto standard for training PINNs due to its robust performance and computational efficiency.
-We randomly sample 8,192 collocation points at each iteration.
-The learning rate schedule begins with a linear warm-up phase over the first 5,000 steps, increasing from 0 to 0.001, followed by an exponential decay with a factor of 0.9.
 To improve training efficiency and robustness, we use learning rate annealing \cite{wang2021understanding,wang2023expert} for loss balancing.
-The loss weights are updated every 1,000 iterations with a moving average.
 In addition, we employ causal training \cite{wang2022respecting,wang2023expert} to address causality violations when solving time-dependent PDEs.
-The causal tolerance is set to 1.0.
 For challenging benchmarks, we implement time-marching and curriculum learning strategies \cite{krishnapriyan2021characterizing}.

-Details of the aforementioned techniques and hyper-parameters are summarized in Appendix \ref{appendix:arch} and \ref{appendix:training}.
+Importantly, this baseline represents one of the most accurate and scalable PINN pipelines currently available, achieving state-of-the-art performance across a diverse set of PDE benchmarks \cite{wang2023expert, hao2023pinnacle}.
+For instance, on the standard Allen-Cahn benchmark, which has been extensively evaluated by various PINN methods, our proposed baseline outperforms most existing approaches, as demonstrated in Table \ref{tab: AC}.
+A comprehensive description of the techniques employed and the hyperparameter configurations are provided in Appendices~\ref{appendix:arch} and \ref{appendix:training}, respectively.

+\paragraph{State-of-the-art results.} Table~\ref{tab: sota} highlights the consistent performance improvements of quasi-second-order optimizers across a wide range of PDE benchmarks.
+Among them, SOAP achieves the best overall results, likely due to its closer alignment with Newton’s method (Table \ref{tab:optimizers}), making it particularly well-suited for the multi-objective nature of PINN optimization.

-\paragraph{State-of-the-art results.} Table \ref{tab: sota} demonstrates SOAP's consistent performance improvements across diverse test cases.
-For the simple wave equation, SOAP achieves a 6.4x reduction in relative error compared to the baseline.
-For nonlinear 1D problems, our approach yields a 6.9x reduction for the Allen-Cahn equation and about 2x for both Korteweg–De Vries and Kuramoto-Sivashinsky problems.
+Compared to our baselines, SOAP reduces relative error by 6.4x on the wave equation.
+For nonlinear 1D problems, it achieves a 6.9x improvement on the Allen-Cahn equation, and approximately 2x improvements on both the Korteweg-de Vries and Kuramoto-Sivashinsky equations.
 The performance gains become particularly pronounced for coupled diffusion-reaction systems.
 The Grey-Scott and Ginzburg-Landau equations exhibit an order of magnitude reduction in error.
 On challenging Navier-Stokes benchmarks, including the lid-driven cavity and Rayleigh-Taylor instability problems, SOAP demonstrates a more than 10x error reduction.
 We highlight and discuss these substantial improvements in detail below.